MMOU: A Massive Multi-Task Omni Understanding and Reasoning Benchmark for Long and Complex Real-World Videos: MMOU

 \subsection{Dataset Statistics}

 Table~\ref{tab:dataset_stats} summarizes the key statistics of \textsc{MMOU}.
-The benchmark consists of 15,000 multiple-choice QA pairs collected from 9038 long-form real-world videos sourced from the web.
-Our videos are long, with an average duration of 711.6 seconds, a minimum of 7.0 seconds, and a maximum of 7255.0 seconds.
-All videos are sampled at 720p.
+The benchmark consists of 20,000 multiple-choice QA pairs, divided across test (15K) and test-mini (5K) subsets, collected from 11877 long-form real-world videos sourced from the web.
+Our videos are long, with an average duration of 522.9/754.8 seconds, a minimum of 7.0/13.0 seconds, and a maximum of 7255/3586 seconds for test/test-mini.
+All videos are sampled at 720p and hand-curated to promote content and domain diversity.

-The videos span 10 major categories and 36 fine-grained subcategories, covering diverse domains such as academic lectures, sports, and other real-world scenarios (see Fig.~\ref{fig:qa_distribution}).
+The videos span 10 major categories and 35 fine-grained subcategories, covering diverse domains such as academic lectures, sports, and other real-world scenarios (see Fig.~\ref{fig:qa_distribution}).
 Each question in MMOU is annotated with one or more of 13 skill types, with an average of 3 skills per question.
 A detailed breakdown of skill-wise question distribution is provided in Fig.~\ref{fig:qa_distribution}.
 All questions are initially annotated in an open-ended format.
 We subsequently convert them into a multiple-choice setting by constructing 9 hard distractors per question, resulting in 10 answer options per QA, as described in Section~\ref{subsec:data_collection}.
-The distribution of correct answer options is approximately uniform across all choices (\texttt{A}–\texttt{J}), as summarized in Table~\ref{tab:option_dist}.
+The distribution of correct answer options is approximately uniform across all choices (\texttt{A}–\texttt{J}), as summarized in Table~\ref{tab:option_dist}, ~\ref{tab:option_dist_mini}.

-To avoid positional biases, where models may exploit answers appearing near the beginning or end of the video~\cite{liu2024lost,yuan2025cg}, we deliberately frame QAs with answer-relevant evidence at diverse temporal locations during annotation.
-As shown in Table~\ref{tab:dataset_stats}, the average answer position is 302.28 seconds, with its distribution relative to video length illustrated in Fig.~\ref{fig:qa_distribution}.
+To avoid positional biases, where models may exploit answers appearing near the beginning or end of the video~\citep{liu2024lost,yuan2025cg}, we deliberately frame QAs with answer-relevant evidence at diverse temporal locations during annotation.
+As shown in Table~\ref{tab:dataset_stats}, the average answer position is 302.36 seconds, with its distribution relative to video length illustrated in Fig.~\ref{fig:qa_distribution}.